 Chuck Fyfe, Senior Associate

-Chuck Fyfe has specialized in strategic planning, board retreat facilitation and executive searches since joining the moss+ross team in 2012.
-His recent clients include EDCI (East Durham Children’s Initiative), UNC School of Social Work, Urban Ministries of Durham, Just Right Academy and Housing for New Hope.
+Chuck Fyfe has specialized in strategic planning, executive searches and board retreat facilitation since joining the moss+ross team in 2012.
+His recent clients include Caring House, the Inter-Faith Council for Social Service, Morehead Planetarium and Science Center, East Durham Children’s Initiative, UNC School of Social Work, Urban Ministries of Durham, Just Right Academy and Housing for New Hope.

 Chuck spent 26 years with Progress Energy primarily focusing on planning and performance.
 He served variously as director of strategic planning and market research, director of corporate planning and budgeting, manager of advisory services and director of corporate performance.
 In these roles, he directed numerous executive projects that included developing and directing the annual business planning process, developing and managing executive incentive goal programs and implementing a corporate-wide benchmarking initiative.
 He was involved with industry groups such as Edison Electric Institute where he served as chairman of the Strategic Planning Committee and was a frequent conference speaker.